jimluzhang/jimluzhang.github.io/_pages/about.md

 I'm a PhD candidate at Stanford Med in the Structural Biology/Biophysics program and a National Science Foundation Graduate Research Fellow.

-I'm passionate about scientific communication, teaching, and supporting fellow first generation, low-income researchers.
+I'm passionate about scientific communication, teaching, and supporting fellow first generation, low-income students.

 During my time at Rice University, I was enrolled in a dual-degree BS-MS program.
 Here, I worked in the laboratory of <a href='https://ytao.rice.edu'>Yizhi Jane Tao</a> on solving the structures of viral proteins, which helps us characterize the molecular events underlying entry and infection.
 For my undergraduate honors thesis, I discussed the expression and purification of a novel, filamentous virus with a double-stranded RNA genome; my MS thesis presented the virion structure of the *C. elegans*-infecting Orsay virus, solved with cryo-EM single-particle analysis.